-A Hexagon Bolt is a threaded fastener with a hexagonal head shape, and are designed to be installed using a spanner.
-Hexagon bolts are favoured for their robust shape, which makes them suitable for more heavy-duty fastening applications.
+A Hexagon Bolt, commonly shortened to Hex Bolt, is a threaded fastener with a hexagonal head shape.
+This type of bolt is designed to be installed using a spanner.
+Hexagon Bolts are favoured for their robust shape, which makes them suitable for more heavy-duty fastening applications.
 Hexagon bolts are also generally available in larger sizes than alternative fasteners.

 Plain Hexagon Bolts